SuperMoney logo

 Mobility as a service will continue to grow

 Although our thirst for auto ownership will not die overnight, it is equally clear that ride-sharing and shared ownership are here to stay.
-These new models will help keep vehicles affordable as technology and production cost increase.
-However, the scale of their growth and ultimate success are still uncertain.
+These new models will help keep vehicles affordable as technology and production costs increase.
+However, the scale of their growth and ultimate success is still uncertain.
 A lot hangs on technology regulation and social acceptance.

 Personal auto financing will eventually shrink

 The car-sharing model will ultimately cause auto sales volume to drop.
 If big swaths of the market choose on-demand mobility instead of buying a private car, we will need fewer vehicles.
 The auto finance market will shrink, and commercial financing will grow.
-According to a study by Deloitte, commercial auto financing could absorb 35% of the entire auto financing market.
+According to a 2016 study by Deloitte, commercial auto financing could absorb 35% of the entire auto financing market — a projection that has not yet materialized but continues to inform long-term industry planning.

 Auto lenders will need to adapt

-In 2021, dealerships originated 61% of all new auto loans.
-If the ride-sharing and the car-sharing revolution continue, the current dealer point-of-sale financing model will shift.
+In 2023, dealerships originated 63% of all new auto loans.
+If the ride-sharing and car-sharing revolution continues, the current dealer point-of-sale financing model will shift.

 Dealerships will need to adapt by making drastic changes to their business models.
 This could mean providing their own mobility service or gaining an edge on the remaining private and commercial auto sales.